After Detailing Russian Hack, White House Cyber 'Czar' Announces Departure

 The Trump administration's cybersecurity coordinator, Rob Joyce, said Monday that he will leave his post — an announcement that comes just a week after the exit of his boss, Homeland Security Adviser Tom Bossert.

-The announcement of the departure of Joyce — who is acting Homeland Security Adviser after Bossert's departure — followed by hours a joint U.S., U.K. and Australia statement condemning Russia for a cyberattack last year that apparently targeted government and corporate networks for the purposes of economic and political espionage.
+The announcement of the departure of Joyce — who is acting Homeland Security sdviser after Bossert's departure — followed by hours a joint U.S., U.K. and Australia statement condemning Russia for a cyberattack last year that apparently targeted government and corporate networks for the purposes of economic and political espionage.

 Joyce said he was leaving to return to the National Security Agency.